anujs2099/rhce-sample-exams_1st-edition/lab3.md

 **Task 9**

-Using Handlers
+Using Handlers - forcefully triggering handlers

 -  Project directory name is ~/rhce-sample-exams_1st-edition/files/lab3/task9/
 -  Use the inventory file & configuration file from lab1/task2
+-  Remove httpd and /var/www/html/index.html if they are already installed
 -  Write a playbook as follows:
    - runs on all hosts
    - installs latest version of httpd
    - copies locally available index.html to /var/www/html/ directory
      - notifies a handler "restart_web" which restarts httpd
    - copies a non-existent file nothing.html to /var/www/html/ directory
    - the handler would not trigger.
-Override the default playbook behavior to trigger the handler
+Override the default playbook behavior to trigger the handler without changing any of the tasks

 **Task 10**